10 December 2019

 Business licenses also make it easier for states to reprimand shady contractors that commit fraud.
 This regulation, in turn, creates a safer and more productive competitive environment.
 Licenses also give contractors lien rights that ensure payment.

 In addition to contractor licenses, states usually require business insurance.
 If an accident happens on the job, general liability insurance remedies the situation without your bank account taking a hit.
-The average property damage claim is $30,000, and I don’t know any small business owners who wouldn’t rather keep that money in the business.

 Ready to get down to business?
 Here are the steps to follow to get your Vermont contractor license.